hippkap/BHDS.2010.Assignment.3/README.md

 errors), with commit 6b3be04 merged into the main branch, and the Bonus_Plot branch deleted.
 Jona also made syntactical/aesthetic changes to the document, pushing these adjustments out into the hub.
+10. Under a separate branch titled "T_test", Anna conducted a paired-samples analysis and included interpretive commentary, strengthening the conclusions drawn from the various visual and statistical summaries prior.
+Changes within this "T_test" were committed and pushed into the hub, and a merge pull request was successfully managed (with no errors), with commit 75a13fe merged into the main branch, and the T_test branch deleted.
+The changes were pulled into the main branch, wherein Jona added additional details regarding
+reflections and specific branch names involved in each section.
+11. After all branches were merged, both collaborators pulled the latest main branch to ensure all local copies were synchronized with the repository.
+12. With every section complete and all warning messages being suppressed, the rmd was knit into a finalized, reproducible pdf report.

+**Commit and Pull Request Protocol**
+- Each collaborator committed changes frequently, using clear and descriptive messages (e.g. "added packages/installation code that was missing; rearranged t-test summary to place it before the conlcusion; added branch-titles prior to every section (corrected brach typo); added reflections").
+- All commits were pushed to the remote repository before initiating pull requests.
+- Each pull request included a summary of the changes and was reviewed by the collaborator prior to merging.
+- Merge conflicts did not occur in these instances, but all changes were checked and confirmed locally before final approval.

 **Summary of Results**:
 Both the faceted box-plots and bar-charts visualize how the number of text